All Saints' Church, Bakewell: Relics and monuments

 The church has some interesting relics of the Vernon and Manners families as well as a fine 14th-century baptismal font.
-In the Vernon Chapel (off the South aisle) there are several magnificent tombs: Sir Thomas Wendesley (killed at the Battle of Shrewsbury in 1403; John Vernon of Haddon Hall, who died in 1477; and Sir George Vernon and his two wives.
+In the Vernon Chapel (off the South aisle) there are several magnificent tombs: Sir Thomas Wensley (killed at the Battle of Shrewsbury in 1403); John Vernon of Haddon Hall, who died in 1477; and Sir George Vernon and his two wives.

-Sir George, nicknamed 'King of the Peak', died in 1567, is famous as the father of Dorothy Vernon, who eloped with Sir John Manners, both of whom have a monument at the South end of the chapel.
+Sir George, nicknamed 'King of the Peak', died in 1567, is famous as the father of Dorothy Vernon, who eloped with John Manners, both of whom have a monument at the South end of the chapel.
 There is also a monument to their son, George Manners and his wife Grace.

 Outside the chapel is a much smaller 14th-century alabaster monument to Sir Godfrey de Foljambe (died 1376) and his wife Avena (died 1382).

 The monument is said to be very rare, with only two of that age surviving to the present day.
-It shows Foljambe and his wife as if they are looking out of a window and this can still be seen on the south wall.
+It shows Foljambe and his wife as if they are looking out of a window, and this can still be seen on the south wall.
 Below the mural is an explanatory inscription, but this dates from only 1803 and was "added by Mr Blore".